Why AI Bias in Healthcare Matters for Michigan Nurses in 2026

 Related Illinois CE Resources

-FAQ: Illinois Alzheimer’s & Dementia Requirements for Registered Nurse
+FAQ: Illinois Alzheimer’s & Dementia Requirements for Licensed Practical Nurse

-Illinois Registered Nurses often have questions about the state-mandated Alzheimer’s and dementia training.
+Illinois Licensed Practical Nurses often have questions about the state-mandated Alzheimer’s and dementia training.
 This guide provides clear answers to the most frequently asked questions about compliance, course content, and renewal requirements to help you meet your professional obligations.

 How many hours of Alzheimer’s & Dementia training are required in Illinois?